Background pattern

 Pregnancy and breastfeeding

-In rare cases, during treatment, you may experience mild drowsiness and dizziness, so if you notice these symptoms, you should not drive cars or operate hazardous machinery.
+Rarely, during treatment, mild drowsiness and dizziness may occur, so if you notice these symptoms, you should not drive vehicles or operate hazardous machinery.

 This medicine contains maltitol liquid (E-965).
-If your doctor has told you that you have an intolerance to certain sugars, consult with him before taking this medicine.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medicine.

 It may have a mild laxative effect.
 Caloric value: 2.3 kcal/g of maltitol.